SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You will find a few options to travel between San Francisco and Muir Woods National Monument in Marin County.

-Even though it's only about 16 miles from SF, the drive usually takes anywhere from 35 to 50 minutes.
+Even though it's only about 16 miles from SF, the drive usually takes anywhere from 35 to 50 minutes along some winding roads.

 What is the best way to get there?

-They all offer you the chance to explore this fantastic coastal redwood forest about thirty minutes north of the Golden Gate Bridge.
+They all offer you the chance to explore this fantastic coastal redwood forest north of the Golden Gate Bridge.

 Most of these transit options require that you pre-book and pay in advance.
 Some include an entrance ticket into the park, and others require that you pay when you enter.

-If you have a National Parks Pass (also called America the Beautiful National Park Pass or the Interagency Pass), you can use that to enter the park for no additional cost.
+If you have a National Parks Pass (also called America the Beautiful National Park Pass or the Interagency Pass), you can use that to enter the park at no additional cost.

 Ferry in Sausalito and Coastal Redwood in Muir Woods